HASwitchPlate/HASPone/Home_Assistant/blueprints/README.md

 ![Preview](https://raw.githubusercontent.com/HASwitchPlate/HASPone/main/images/hasp_Display_Weather_Temperature_with_Icon_and_Colors.png)

-A HASP button displays the current temperature from a selected weather provider on the right with a dynamic thermometer icon on the left and (optional) colors.
+A HASPone button displays the current temperature from a selected weather provider on the right with a dynamic thermometer icon on the left and (optional) colors.

 ---